Indiana Retirement Guide

-If you are one of those who are considering the best places to retire in Indiana, we can help you make an informed choice.
+If you are one of those who are considering the an Indiana retirement, this guide can help you make an informed choice.
 The reviews on this site give important information about real estate prices; what makes each community special and not so special; along with important facts and considerations about the cultural, economic, medical, and transportation available in Indiana.
+Updated Nov.
+2016.

-Indiana, the Hoosier state, had just about 6.5 million people in 2015.
+Indiana, the Hoosier state, had just over 6.6 million people in 2015.
 The median age is 37.2.
 Indiana is the heart of the midwest as it runs along the Great Lakes.
 Its biggest city is Indianapolis, followed by Fort Wayne, Evansville, and South Bend.
 Columbus, with six buildings designated as National Historic Landmarks, is one of the most interesting cities in the world for modern architecture.
 It also has many small towns and rural areas.
 The northern portions of Indiana front on Lake Michigan which offers excellent outdoor recreation.

 The Wikipedia entry for Indiana has more facts.